merckey/bloomtree-allsome/README.md

 # SBT-AS (AllSome Sequence Bloom Tree).

 This package implements the SBT-AS data structure presented in [1].
 SBT-AS is a variant of the SBT data structure introduced by Solomon and Kingsford [2].
 An SBT is a data structure that indexes a set of short-read sequencing experiments and supports fast sequence queries.
 SBT-AS improves the running time and space usage of the original SBT.
+The code of SBT-AS is built on top of and uses the original SBT code [1].

 # Installation